 Where in the history of genes should we start our blog post?
 At the cradle of mankind in Africa, with Lucy?
 Or maybe a bit further down the road?

-We opted to start where the genetic tree splits and haplogroup Rb1 emerged.
-Fifty percent of men in Europe, namely, carries the genetic combination of the R haplogroup.
-It emerged in West Asia based on three evident genetic splits which occurred outside Europe.
-Probably between 23,500 and 10,500 BC.
-Not a very precise estimation, indeed, as warned.
-The two main branches of R1b are: the R-V88, a group migrating to Central Africa, and the R-M269, a group migrating to Europe.
+We opted to start where the genetic tree splits and haplogroup R1b emerged.
+Fifty percent of men in Europe, namely, carry the genetic combination of the R haplogroup.
+It emerged in West Asia based on three evident genetic splits that occurred outside Europe, probably between 23,500 and 10,500 BC.
+Not a very precise estimation, indeed, as warned above.
+The two main branches of R1b are: the R-V88, a group that migrated to Central Africa, and the R-M269, a group that migrated to Europe.

 AGCAACAGGAATGAAACTCCAATGAAAGAAAGAAAAGGAAG/GAAA/GAAA/GAAA/GAAA/GAAAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GGAGGGTGGGCGTGGTG